-Journey to the Snæfellsnes peninsula in style on one of our premium day tours, run exclusively in small groups of no more than 17 people.
+Journey to the Snæfellsnes peninsula in style on one of our premium day tours, run exclusively in small groups.

 The Snæfellsnes peninsula is an area that is incredibly rich in its natural sights, its culture as well as its history.